IrisShaders/Iris/docs/guide.md

 ### Support

-Before directly asking for support, check the [list of frequently asked questions](faq.md) and see if your can find the answer to your question here.
+Before directly asking for support, check the [list of frequently asked questions](faq.md) and see if you can find the answer to your question here.
 If not, feel free to join our [Discord server](https://discord.gg/jQJnav2jPu) and ask us directly in the `#iris-support` channel!

 If you have any suggestions in regards to this specific guide, contact me on Discord: pajic#0234.
 I am a part of the support team on the Iris discord server.